mark-me/mark-me.github.io/_pages/tutorials/kmeans/clustering-methods.md

 * **Euclidian distance**: this is the distance we're all used to: the shortest distance between two points.
 Be careful using this measure, the distance can be highly impacted by outliers, throwing your clustering off. <img src="/_pages/tutorials/kmeans/manhattan.jpg" width="376" height="251" align="right"/>
 * **Manhattan distance**: this is called after the shortest distance a taxi can take through most of [Manhattan](http://becomeanewyorker.com/streets-and-avenues-a-history-of-the-grid-system/), the Euclidian distance, with the difference we have to drive around the buildings.
 This distance is not
 * **Hamming distances**: the number of positions between two strings of equal length at which the corresponding symbols are different.
 * **Jaccard distance**: the inverse of the number of elements both observations share divided (compared to), all elements in both sets.
+This is good when comparing collections (think [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram)).

 In addition correltion coefficient can also be turned into distance measures by subtracting them from zero, but I'll skip a discussion about those here.